Arfin2me/sql-powershell-container/README.md

 The `-Roles` parameter accepts one or more database roles to grant after the user is created.

+Add `-EnablePasswordExpiration` to enforce the SQL Server password expiration policy for the new login.
+Omit the switch if the password should never expire.

 # Windows users: installing WSL and OpenSSL

 The certificate scripts require `openssl`.
 On Windows the easiest way to get it is via the Windows Subsystem for Linux (WSL).